Healthy Kid Lunches Without the Stress: A Busy Parent's Complete Guide

 Why Kids Are Picky (It's Not Your Cooking)

-Picky eating isn't a reflection of your parenting skills.
-It's actually rooted in biology and development:
+Picky eating isn’t a reflection of your culinary skills.
+It is often rooted in biology and development:

 Evolutionary protection: Children are naturally cautious about new foods—a trait that historically protected them from eating something poisonous.
 This "food neophobia" is hardwired.